-Committed - represents balances that can only be used for specific purposes pursuant to constraints restricted, committed, or assigned to specific purposes within the general fund.
+Committed - represents balances that can only be used for specific purposes pursuant to constraints imposed by formal action of the Department's highest level of decision-making authority.

 Assigned - represents balances that are constrained by the Department's intent to be used for specific purposes, but are not restricted nor committed.